nazim806/Interview-question/README.md

 Both ‘let’ and ‘const’ are block-scoped.
 That means that they are scoped within a JavaScript block, essentially anywhere { between curly-braces }, including, say, loops or if statements.
 This is different to the ‘var’ declaration that is only function-scoped, and will not be scoped within a loop or if statement.

 The ‘let’ variable is able to be reassigned with no issue, ‘const’ variables can only be assigned once.
+Use ‘let’ declarations if your variable will be reassigned later in your code.
+If the variable will be ‘changed’ but that change being a mutation of the object assigned to the variable, a ‘const’ declaration would be preferred.

 Benefits of using let and const: Rather than being scoped to the function they are scoped to the block.